Stochastic Modelling of Symmetric Positive Definite Material Tensors: Stochastic modelling

-Of course, it will not be possible to establish a one-to-one relation between the Lie group $\mrm{SO}(d)$ and some real vector space, as $\mrm{SO}(d)$ is compact---this is easily seen in 2D where $\mrm{SO}(2)$ is homeomorphic to the one one-sphere, i.e.\ the unit circle in $\mathbb{R}^2$, or in 3D where the representation through unit quaternions shows that $\mrm{SO}(3)$ is homeomorphic to the three-sphere, i.e.\ the unit sphere in $\mathbb{R}^4$ ---and a real vector space is not compact.
-But the relations in \feq{Eq:Exp-rand-ax-rotation} come pretty close to this desideratum, which makes the probabilistic modelling quite a bit easier.
+\rvsi{Of course, a continuous one-to-one map between the compact Lie group $\mrm{SO}(d)$ and some real vector space it is not possible, as a real vector space is not compact.
+The compactness of the special rotation groups is obvious in 2D, where $\mrm{SO}(2)$ is homeomorphic to the unit circle in $\mathbb{R}^2$, or in 3D, where the unit quaternion representation shows that $\mrm{SO}(3)$ is homeomorphic to the sphere in $\mathbb{R}^4$.
+The elements in the Lie algebra $\F{so}(d)$ may be seen as generalised angles, they appear in the arguments of trigonometric function when mapped onto $\mrm{SO}(d)$ by the exponential map, cf.\ \feq{Eq:Rodrigues}.
+In \cite{Grigoriu2016} a similar approach is taken, where the rotations are represented by angular parameters.}

+\rvsi{Coming back to the probability distributions on the Lie algebra $\F{so}(d)$ which then are mapped onto the compact Lie group $\mrm{SO}(d)$, one has to remark that even if they are unbounded, they are wrapped on the compact Lie group to produce so-called circular statistics, e.g.\ see \cite{jammalamadaka_topics_2001} ---just think of the 2D case, where the Lie algebra $\F{so}(2)$ is the real line, which is mapped via $\alpha \mapsto (\cos(\alpha), \sin(\alpha))$ onto the circle.
+Thus probability distribution of the rotation matrix in $\mrm{SO}(d)$ is always bounded.}

 Especially in 3D one may use an explicit version of \feq{Eq:Exp-rand-ax-rotation}, the well-known Rodrigues rotation formula, e.g.\ \cite{cardoso_2010}.
-There is a familiar correspondence between a skew-symmetric matrix $\skewsym\in\F{so}(3)$ and the defining Euler vector $\axis = [w_1,w_2,w_3]^T \in \threeD$ along its unit rotation axis vector $\axis / \|\axis\|$
+There is a familiar correspondence between a skew-symmetric matrix $\skewsym\in\F{so}(3)$ and the defining Euler vector $\axis = [w_1,w_2,w_3]^T \in \threeD$ along its unit rotation axis vector $\axis / \|\axis\|$ \begin{linenomath}

-which is the unique rotation axis of a non-trivial rotation $\rotmat$ with rotation angle $\rotangle= \|\axis\|$.
-Rodrigues's rotation formula may then, thanks to the Cayley-Hamilton theorem, be written as
+\end{linenomath} which is the unique rotation axis of a non-trivial rotation $\rotmat$ with rotation angle $\rotangle= \|\axis\|$.
+Rodrigues's rotation formula may then, thanks to the Cayley-Hamilton theorem, be written as \begin{linenomath}